alexfisher/suicidekings/README.md

 To get the project running:

-1. Optional - Open folder in Visual Studio
+1. Download git repo locally and optionally _Open folder_ in Visual Studio

 2. Terminal #1 - Run ganache-cli in deterministic mode on port 8545